 Students are required to complete a one-year pre-doctoral internship as part of the requirement for the Ph.D. in clinical psychology.
 Applications for internships are typically submitted during the fourth year of Ph.D. studies, with the internships commencing in the following summer.
 Although some internships are available locally, most students travel elsewhere for their internships.

 Comprehensive: Students are required to take this exam following their third year of graduate studies.
-The exam is completed during the week preceding the fall semester.
+The exam is completed prior to the start of the fall semester.
 An examination will also be offered during the spring semester for students needing to retake failed portions of the fall exam.Dissertation Defense

 First, second, third, and fourth year doctoral students are offered assistantships that include a nine-month stipend and a waiver of tuition.
 These positions require 15 hours of work per week as a teaching and/or research assistant.